tardisgo/tardisgo-samples/README.md

 Haxe-OpenFL examples
 --------------------
-- gohandlingmouseevents (adapted from the OpenFL example)
+- gohandlingmouseevents (adapted from the OpenFL example; before building you must type "haxelib install actuate" at the command prompt)